Mixces/Animatium/README.md

     - Description: Does not move the fishing rod cast line while sneaking when viewed in the third person mode from < =1.7.
     - Type: BOOLEAN
-- oldFishingRodLinePositionThirdPerson
+- fishingRodLinePositionThirdPerson
     - Description: Adjusts the position of the fishing rod cast line horizontally like in <=1.7.
     - Type: BOOLEAN
-- oldFishingRodLineThickness
+- fishingRodLineThickness
     - Description: Restores the old fishing rod line thickness from <1.13?
     - Type: BOOLEAN
 - thinFishingRodLineThickness
     - Description: Makes the fishing rod line super thin.
 Overrides the above setting.
     - Type: BOOLEAN
-- useStickModelWhenCastInThirdperson
+- stickModelWhenCastInThirdperson
     - Description: Makes the fishing rod model in third-person a stick when cast like in <=1.7.x.
     - Type: BOOLEAN

 ### Fixes

-- removeEquipAnimationOnItemUse
+- equipAnimationOnItemUse
     - Description: Fixes the blocking animation which plays the equip animation on use, and others.
     - Type: BOOLEAN
-- removeItemUsageVisualInGUI
+- itemUsageVisualInGUI
     - Description: Removes item usage animation whilst inside a GUI, for example removes continuous visual blocking, etc.
     - Type: BOOLEAN